klclee/epsomjs/README.md

 ## releases:

+### 0.2.0
+* added config directory.
+Writes out a mongodb config file for different envioments.
+* added example in the template (database.coffee) to retrive a mongoose schema
+* changed the command line form crystal to epsom
+* fixed path problems when creating the project files

 ### 0.1.1
 * more relsitic configuration based on Emberjs.
 Now the tempaltes work with ember out of the box!
 * remove zepto as emberjs needs jquery